TotalMiner/totalminer.github.io/lua/functions/sound/play_sound.md

 ## play_sound

-Play a sound at a voxel position.
+Play a sound at a map point.

 ___